willfaught/paige/README.md

 The HTML title is the page title, followed by a middle dot, followed by the site title.
 If one is missing, the other is used without the middle dot.
-If both are the same, only one is used without the middle dot.
+If both are the same for the home page, the title is the page title.

 The HTML body can have a header, a body, and a footer.
 The header has the section menus, if any; the page title, if any; the page description,